Alwaysherewithme/Studying/Markdown_sample.md

 <!-- Blockquote -->
 > This is a quote

+> His words seemed to have struck some deep chord in his own nature.(Notice: Here left two spaces behind this paragraph, the next begins with the next paragraph!)
+Had he spoken
+of himself, of himself as he was or wished to be?
+Stephen watched his face for some moments in silence.
+A cold sadness was there.
+He had spoken of himself, of his own loneliness which he feared.
+>
+> —_Of whom are you speaking?_ Stephen asked at length.
+>
+> Cranly did not answer.

 <!-- Links -->
 [Traversy Media](http://www.traversymedia.com)
 [Traversy Media](http://www.traversymedia.com "Traversy Media")

+Here's [a link to something else][another place].
+Here's [yet another link][another-link].
+And now back to [the first link][another place].

+[another place]: www.github.com
+[another-link]: www.google.com

 <!-- UL -->
 * Item 1